 Andrea Saccoccia, Executive Director

 Andrea joined Palisades Village in June 2015 and for over a decade, she has been an advocate for senior care issues.
 She was the former Director of Project Mend-A-House, a volunteer-based organization that provided home repair and home modification services to seniors, persons with disabilities and low-income residents so they could remain safely, independently and comfortably in their own homes for as long as possible.
 Under Andrea's leadership, Mend-A-House partnered with the local Area Agency on Aging and other non-profit organizations to expand programs and services.
 As a member of the Fall Prevention Coalition, she secured funding and designed fall prevention workshops and performed personalized fall risk assessments.
 The organization prospered and received several honors including the Prince William Human Rights Award, Commonwealth of Virginia’s Innovation Award and was recognized by the Catalogue for Philanthropy as one of the finest organizations in the greater metropolitan Washington DC area.
 Andrea served on the executive board of the Greater Prince William Coalition for Human Services and is an advocate for senior services and providing accessible housing.
 Andrea serves on the boards of Northern Virginia Veterans Association and the Prince William Arts Council.
-Andrea and Ken have been married for over 34 years and have two adult children.
+Andrea and Ken have been married for 35 years and have two adult children.

 Erica Blanton, Office Manager